Stamp Duty Calculator

 Stamp Duty Land Tax Calculator

 Calculate exactly how much Stamp Duty you’ll pay on property purchases in England and Northern Ireland.
-Updated with April 2025 rates.
+Up to date for 2025/26: these rates took effect on 1 April 2025 and still apply.

 1. Select Property Type